 NOTE: This article is not a review of peloton pilates classes.
 I’ve already covered that in my article “peloton pilates“, which I recommend you read.

 5 Best Peloton Pilates Classes

-Choosing the best peloton pilates class will strongly depend on your current fitness level and range of motion.
-People who have lower back issues or are just getting started with their core workout can benefit from doing the shorter classes.
+I know that choosing the best peloton pilates class will strongly depend on your current fitness level and range of motion.

 #1 Intro to Pilates